FelixKrueger/reStrainingOrder/Docs/README.md

 Positions printed to THE CHR1 MATRIX in total:	5,506,653
 ```

+Not that only positions that have single REF/ALT genootype were considered (i.e. positions that had several ALT positions for different strains (e.g. REF: A, ALT: C,T) were skipped for simplicity.
 In total, the chr1 matrix file contains ~5.5 million positions that were of high quality in one or more strains.

 ### b) Indexing the MGP genome